cipo7741/templates/README.md

 2. give it a name and a shortcut
 3. make it language specific for markdown

-Same with `gedit-markdown-pdf-shortcut.txt` just now it will create a latex article.
+Same with `gedit-markdown-pdf-shortcut.txt` - just now it will create a latex article.

-In the [latex](https://github.com/cipo7741/templates/tree/master/latex) folder is something you could call *templates*: some of my used latex scaffolds for presentations, bachelor thesis, assignments, ...
+The [latex](https://github.com/cipo7741/templates/tree/master/latex) folder contains used latex scaffolds for presentations, bachelor thesis, assignments, ...